Man sentenced in Salmon Arm to one year in jail for luring adolescent girls - Salmon Arm Observer

 The court heard this was McDonald’s fourth conviction for a sexual offence.
 It was unusual because the offence occurred before he was sentenced in 2017 to 14 months in jail for two other offences involving adults.

-In McDonald’s favour, defence lawyer Glenn Verdurmen pointed out that his client has been doing phenomenally well working at a farmed salmon plant in the Lower Mainland and will have a job there when he gets out of jail.
+In McDonald’s favour, defence lawyer Glenn Verdurmen said his client has been doing phenomenally well working at a farmed salmon plant in the Lower Mainland and will have a job there when he gets out of jail.

 On Dec.
 3, via a joint submission from Crown and defence, McDonald was sentenced to one year in jail and 24 months’ probation.